 Honey bees usually swarm during the months of May, June and July.
-If you discover a swarm and need help and advice, Aberdeen and District Beekeepers’ Association may be able to assist.
-(At the bottom of the page is a list of names and contact numbers of beekeepers who may be able to help.)
+If you discover a swarm and need help and advice, Aberdeen and District Beekeepers’ Association may be able to assist – but before contacting a member please read this page.

 Beekeepers are unable to assist in the removal of bumble bees or wasps.
 Therefore, it is helpful if you can distinguish between them.
 Please read the identification guide below before contacting a beekeeper.

 A beekeeper may be able to remove a swarm or settled colony of bees.
 If access is difficult, success may not be guaranteed.
 A pest controller will often require a beekeeper to have been consulted before they will act in respect of honey bees.

 What is a swarm?

 Swarming is the natural reproductive mechanism of a colony of honey bees.
 About half the colony and the queen bee leave the hive and set up a new home elsewhere.
 The remaining bees raise a new queen.

 Swarming takes place in two stages.
 In the first stage the swarm flies away en masse from the hive and clusters – typically on a tree branch or fence post.
 The cluster may be anything in size from that of a grapefruit to that of a football or even larger.
 The bees may stay there for anything from a few hours to a day or two whilst scout bees find a new nest site.

 A flying swarm or a cluster looks scary – a mass of buzzing insects – but it is not dangerous.
 Honey bees are not normally aggressive and the swarm, with no home or honey to defend, is focused on finding a new home.
 If you don’t disturb them, they should not bother you.